-Another cool thing we learned about America’s Thanksgiving Parade is volunteers help put the parade together.
+Another cool fact we learned about America’s Thanksgiving Parade is volunteers help put the parade together.
 According to our tour guide, many people sign up to volunteer in the parade.
 Training is even offered for volunteers.
 The only two positions that a participant needs to pay for are the Big Head Corps and being a clown.

 After our tour was over, Elijah and I talked about signing up to volunteer in America’s Thanksgiving Parade in the future.
 You have to be at least 16 years old, and since he meets the age requirement, I think volunteering in the parade would be an experience to remember!